SC Delhi: 2023–24 season

 Ahead of the 2023–24 Indian Super League season, Hyderabad appointed Conor Nestor as their first team coach who will become their head coach once he acquires his UEFA Pro License, after Manolo Márquez mutually parted ways with the club.
 Until then, Thangboi Singto will act as the head coach and Shameel Chembakath will act as his assistant.

 The club also confirmed the departures of Odei Onaindia, Borja Herrera, Akash Mishra, Joel Chianese, Halicharan Narzary and Javier Siverio.
-Afterwards, Jonathan Moya, Joe Knowles, Petteri Pennanen and Felipe Amorim became the high profile incomings.
+Afterwards, Jonathan Moya, Joe Knowles, Petteri Pennanen and Felipe Amorim became the high-profile incomings.

 On 3 May 2023, Mohun Bagan SG were confirmed 2023–24 AFC Cup preliminary round slot after a 3–1 win via penalties over Hyderabad FC.
 In their 3rd appearance in the Durand Cup group stages, they finished second in group E, behind Chennaiyin FC, and above Delhi FC and Tribhuvan Army.
 They beat Tribhuvan Army 3–0, lost to Chennaiyin 1-3 and drew with Delhi FC 1-1 in their campaign.
 They finished 5th out of the six 2nd placed teams and hence, couldn't qualify for the knockout stage.

 As Sporting Delhi

 2025–26 season

-After the Durand Cup, and prior to the Super Cup on 6 October 2025, the club annoucned it would be relocated to New Delhi, the home of their owners.
-They will be branded as Sporting Club Delhi.
+When Delhi-based BC Jindal Group acquired the team ahead of the previous season, they wanted to move the club North to reduce logistical challenges.
+Hence, after the Durand Cup, and prior to the Super Cup on 6 October 2025, the club announced it would be relocating to New Delhi.
+Their new name Sporting Club Delhi was revealed on the same day.

+On 15 February 2026, Sporting Club Delhi played its first Indian Super League match against Bengaluru FC, which they lost 2-0.